By Andy

 Our landing in London, Ontario didn’t just come about by chance, it was through the combined efforts of community partners from 7 organisations including London Children’s Museum, London Public Library, City of London Recreation, Childreach, London Children’s Connection and The Makerbus and carefully pulled together by Alan in his continued pursuit to incorporate more adventurous opportunities for children across London.

 We kicked off our time with a workshop for almost 70 enthusiastic practitioners, professionals and parents from all over the city.
-They willfully engaged on a warm Monday evening.
-They shared their stories, laughed at our terrible jokes and engaged in some energetic, slightly competitive playful scrambling.
+They wilfully engaged on a warm Monday evening.
+Sharing their stories, they laughed at our terrible jokes and engaged in some energetic, slightly competitive playful scrambling.

 Once again, it was amazing to hear about the initiatives people were trying, the barriers they had faced and the mischievous tactics they had employed to get around them.
 People everywhere are keen to reap the benefits and instinctively work towards making it happen.

-The following day, we slotted into a highly ordered operation to provide a pop-up adventure playground for almost 500 summer camp children which was later followed by a public event for children and their families in the late afternoon.
+The following day, we slotted into a highly ordered operation to provide a pop-up adventure playground for almost 500 summer camp children.
+This was later followed by a public event for children and their families in the late afternoon.

-The children came, some charged, others observed in bewilderment, but each and every one of them found their place and did their thing.
+The children came.
+Some charged, others observed in bewilderment.
+However, each and every one of them found their place and did their thing.
 Camp leaders toyed with their usual practices and took a step-back while others engaged in their own play, creating moving vehicles and livable spaces.
 During the evening session, families were engaged, some more so than others, but eventually most adults worked out their place.
 This often meant taking a step back, with less hands and words and more eyes and listening.

 Children dangled from trees while some adults winced in their shadows.
 These adults observed our reactions as playworkers, and logged our every move!
 Many made time to follow up to ask why we did, or didn’t intervene.
 They shared their emotions and reflected on their reservations.
 Mostly agreeing that their own anxieties and fears were not a good enough reason to teach, or intervene.

 Our time in London concluded with a small gathering of like-minded playful folk around a BBQ.
-We chatted Playwork, PhD’s and Mounties.
-We talked about our adventures and others shared their own.
-We exchanged email addresses and deer whistles before a departing conversation about how, in just a few days, they felt we were already part of them, part of their small playful family, which was both heart-warming and mutual.
+During the gathering, we chatted about Playwork, PhD’s and Mounties.
+The conversation flowed as we discussed our adventures, and others shared their own stories.
+Following the exchange, we swapped email addresses and deer whistles.
+Before parting ways, we engaged in a departing conversation.
+In just a few days, they expressed feeling that we were already part of them, part of their small playful family.
+This mutual feeling was both heart-warming and rewarding.

 To hear more from our Canadian tour, check out our blogposts from stops 1 and 2.
 For more about our work check out Facebook and Twitter.